mohamedradwan.com - Nothing can beat experience

 GitHub recently announced a new certification: GitHub Certified: Agentic AI Developer, also known as GH-600.

-The important point is control.
+The important point is controlled participation.

 This changes the developer role in a practical way.